 The 17th Annual Meeting of the American Society for Bioethics and Humanities (ASBH) was held in Houston from October 22-25, 2015, and McGovern Center faculty and staff held prominent roles throughout the conference.

-Drs.
-Thomas Cole and Woods Nash, alongside adjunct faculty Dr. Kirsten Ostherr, participated in the panel “Patterns of Connection: Creative Conversations between Bioethics and the Humanities.”
+Thomas Cole, PhD, and Woods Nash, PhD, alongside adjunct faculty Kirsten Ostherr, PhD, participated in the panel “Patterns of Connection: Creative Conversations between Bioethics and the Humanities.”

-Dr. Nathan Carlin participated in a panel: “The Uses of Pastoral Theology for Bioethics.”
+Nathan Carlin, PhD, participated in a panel: “The Uses of Pastoral Theology for Bioethics.”

-Dr. Keisha Ray gave a paper entitled “Not Just ‘Study Drugs’ for the Rich: Stimulants as Moral Tools for Creating Opportunities for Socially Disadvantaged Students.”
+Keisha Ray, PhD, gave a paper entitled “Not Just ‘Study Drugs’ for the Rich: Stimulants as Moral Tools for Creating Opportunities for Socially Disadvantaged Students.”

 Finally, Sylvia Villarreal, MEd, MPH, presented with three residents who participated in the Sacred Vocation Program: Shilpa Dass, MD, Ahmed Salahudeen, MD, and Blaine Kenaa, MD.
 Their panel was called “Nurturing Healers: A Unique Program Encouraging Reflection Among Residents.”